Introduction

 ⸻.
 Restoring the Jewishness of the Gospel: A Message for Christians, Revised Edition.
 Clarksville, MD: Messianic Jewish Publications, 2010.

 Storms, Sam.
 "Replacement Theology or Inclusion Theology?"
 Sam Storms: Enjoying God (blog).
-November 1, 2017. link.
+November 1, 2017. [link].

 Strauss, Mark L. Four Portraits, One Jesus: A Survey of Jesus and the Gospels.
 2nd ed.
 Grand Rapids: Zondervan, 2020.

 Trotter, Perry, and Steve Murray.
 "Replacement Theology: Time-Honoured Error."
 Israel in the Biblical Worldview.
-January 1, 2016.
-Video, 7:00. link.
+Video, 7:00.
+Published January 1, 2016. [link].

 Varner, William, Arnold G. Fruchtenbaum, David H. Stern, John Fischer, and Gershon Nerel.
 How Jewish Is Christianity?
 Two Views on the Messianic Movement.
 Counterpoints.
 Edited by Louis Goldberg and Stanley N. Gundry.
 Grand Rapids: Zondervan, 2003.